Arsenic On Salt Spring,

 Last but not least I receive calls and emails asking me which is the best arsenic filter to purchase, I'm not an arsenic specialist but arsenic is not removed by simply running it through an arsenic filter... arsenic is dissolved / in solution, it requires much more of a process than filtration alone.
 We don't have standard arsenic filters, there will always be a percentage that may not be removed and that % will increase as the system ages, even the remaining % can exceed permissible limits.

 Maintenance is always an issue... the system will only work as well as it's maintained and often that's not too much especially if it's a little complicated.
 I see this all the time, we build these systems for people but can't always get people to care for them properly.
 It can require an experienced operator and the average homeowner does not want to pay if it's too costly, soon the system becomes neglected.
 Would you like to drink water from a neglected arsenic treatment system?
 Water is simply a costly business on many fronts.

 During the legal process I reviewed some treatment solutions... the cost was high, to do it properly.
-I was also informed, I was not to put the backwash water from any arsenic treatment system that we built back into the ground as the backwash was considered toxic material/waste... but it certainly wasn't a problem to pump this water into the homes of the plaintiffs and deem it potable water!
+I was also informed, I was not to put the backwash water from any arsenic treatment system that we built back into the ground as the backwash water was now deemed toxic waste, but it certainly wasn't a problem to pump this water into the homes of the plaintiffs and deem it potable water!

 Sort of like the gag order thing... some people think it's fine to violate others, then use financial power to have them verbally gagged!
-This experience still sickens me and it will remain with me well into my old age... as a result of what I've seen I've done a lot of writing over the years, I write to prevent this kind of suffering for others.Folks, please pay attention to what you are getting yourselves into out there.
+This experience still sickens me, as a result of what I've seen I write to hopefully prevent others from these types of possible hardships

 The intention of this site is not to offer legal advice but general information based on my 20 years of experience working in the Groundwater and Water Well Industry.
 If you have any questions please,